bvi1994/marko-giphy-keyboard/tutorial.md

 <search-bar />
 ```

 The behavior should be exactly the same as it was before.
-If the behavior as it was before, we have successfully encapsulated a component and made it a custom tag!
+If the behavior is the same, we have successfully encapsulated a component and made it a custom tag!

 ### What is happening with encapsulation?